Matt Fitzpatrick: 2023

 In April 2023, Fitzpatrick won the RBC Heritage, defeating Jordan Spieth in a playoff.
 Fitzpatrick won on the third playoff hole after hitting his approach shot to within one foot to set up the winning birdie.

 In September 2023, Fitzpatrick played on the European team in the 2023 Ryder Cup at Marco Simone Golf and Country Club in Guidonia, Rome, Italy.
 The European team won 16.5–11.5 and Fitzpatrick went 1–2–0 including a loss in his Sunday singles match against Max Homa.

 In October 2023, Fitzpatrick won the Alfred Dunhill Links Championship with a final round 66 on the Old Course at St. Andrews.
 Fitpatrick also won the pro-am component of the event, his partner was his mother Susan.
 The event finished on Monday and was shortened to 54 holes due to inclement weather.

+2025

+In November, Fitzpatrick won his third DP World Tour Championship after defeating Rory McIlroy in a playoff.

+2026

+At the 2026 Players Championship, Fitzpatrick made a bogey on the final hole to finish runner-up, one stroke behind Cameron Young.
+One week later, Fitzpatrick won the Valspar Championship for his third PGA Tour victory, carding a −11 to defeat David Lipsky by one stroke.
+In April, Fitzpatrick won the RBC Heritage for the second time, beating Scottie Scheffler in a playoff with a birdie on the first playoff hole.
+One week later, Fitzpatrick, partnering with his brother Alex, won the Zurich Classic of New Orleans team event for his third victory of the PGA Tour season.
+In June, he finished runner-up at the Canadian Open, and fourth at the Travelers Championship.
+The following month, he ended in a tie for third at the Genesis Scottish Open.

+In September, Fitzpatrick secured a three-shot victory at the FedEx Open de France, his fourth win of the year.

 Personal life

 Fitzpatrick appeared in the sports documentary series Full Swing, which premiered on Netflix on 15 February 2023.